artsy/hokusai/docs/Getting_Started.md

   * `staging.yml` - a Kubernetes YAML file used by `hokusai staging`
   * `production.yml` - a Kubernetes YAML file used by `hokusai production`

 The files in `./hokusai` as well as the `Dockerfile` / `.dockerignore` files are meant to be a starting point for development of your specific application's dependencies, and can / should be freely modified, as you customize your Docker build, add service dependencies to your environments, introduce environment variables, or change the container runtime commands.
-See [Configuration Options](./Configuration_Options.md) if you want to modify your project's configuration.
+See [Hokusai Files](./hokusai_files.md) if you want to modify your project's configuration.

 You are able to define your own [Jinja templates](http://jinja.pocoo.org/docs/2.10/) and load them from a local directory with the `--template-dir` option, or specify a remote git repository with `--template-remote` and point to a remote path in that repository with `--template-dir`.